Titanium: Applications

 Titanium is used in steel as an alloying element (ferro-titanium) to reduce grain size and as a deoxidizer, and in stainless steel to reduce carbon content.
 Titanium is often alloyed with aluminium (to refine grain size), vanadium, copper (to harden), iron, manganese, molybdenum, and other metals.
 Titanium mill products (sheet, plate, bar, wire, forgings, castings) find application in industrial, aerospace, recreational, and emerging markets.
 Powdered titanium is used in pyrotechnics as a source of bright-burning particles.

 Pigments, additives, and coatings

 Titanium dioxide is the most commonly used compound of titanium.

-Titanium dioxide (TiO_{2}) is the most common compound of the element, being the end point of 95% of the world's refined titanium.
+Titanium dioxide (TiO2) is the most common compound of the element, being the end point of 95% of the world's refined titanium.
 It is a widely used white pigment.
 It is also used in cement, in gemstones, and as an optical opacifier in paper.

-TiO_{2} pigment is chemically inert, resists fading in sunlight, and is very opaque: it imparts a pure and brilliant white color to the brown or grey chemicals that form the majority of household plastics.
+TiO2 pigment is chemically inert, resists fading in sunlight, and is very opaque: it imparts a pure and brilliant white color to the brown or grey chemicals that form the majority of household plastics.
 In nature, this compound is found in the minerals anatase, brookite, and rutile.
 Paint made with titanium dioxide does well in severe temperatures and marine environments.
 Pure titanium dioxide has a very high index of refraction and an optical dispersion higher than diamond.
 Titanium dioxide is used in sunscreens because it reflects and absorbs UV light.